-Maxime Nasr is a partner of the firm.
-He has developed particular expertise in class action litigation, having practiced in this field for nearly 20 years.
+Maxime Nasr is a partner in the firm.
+He has developed particular expertise in class actions, having practised in this field for more than 20 years.

-Represented a large consumer association in a landmark ruling by the Supreme Court of Canada setting out the conditions for authorization to bring a class action in Quebec and recognizing, for the first time in civil law, consumers’ right to bring legal proceedings against the members of an international cartel: Infineon Technologies AG v.
+DRAM conspiracy – Represented a major consumer association in a landmark ruling by the Supreme Court of Canada setting out the conditions for authorization to bring a class action in Québec and recognizing, for the first time in civil law, consumers’ right to bring legal proceedings against the members of an international cartel: Infineon Technologies AGv.
 Option consommateurs, 2013 SCC 59.

-Represented investors who were victims of a Ponzi scheme, in the first Canadian class action suit to include accounting firms and securities custodians as defendants, based on their extracontractual liability: Ménard v.
+MountReal – Represented investors who were victims of a Ponzi scheme, in the first Canadian class action to include accounting firms and securities custodians as defendants based on their extracontractual liability: Ménardc.
 Matteo, 2011 QCCS 4287.

-Participated in two of the biggest settlements in Canadian securities class action history (international settlements worth over $2 billion): Association de protection des épargnants et investisseurs du Québec (APEIQ) v.
-Nortel Networks Corporation 500-06-000126-017 and Skarstedt v.
+Nortel – Participated in two of the biggest settlements in Canadian securities class action history (international settlements worth over $2 billion): Association de protection des épargnants et investisseurs du Québec (APEIQ)c.
+Nortel Networks Corporation 500-06-000126-017 and Skarstedt c.
 Nortel Networks Corporation 500-06-000277-059.

 Depo-Provera – Represented Canadian users of a pharmaceutical product in the first Québec court case to explicitly acknowledge the possibility of bringing a class action on behalf of a pan-Canadian class.
 Britoc.
 Pfizer Canada Inc.,2008 QCCS 2231.